muhammadsanwarulislam/PHP-All-in-One/Interview/Interview.md

 ## Q200
 Difference between abstract class and interface
- * interface can contain only abstract method
+ * Interface can contain only abstract method
- * interface can not contain constructor. it will return such kind of error "Fatal error: Interface function A::__construct() cannot contain body"
+ * Interface can not contain constructor. it will return such kind of error "Fatal error: Interface function A::__construct() cannot contain body"
- * interface all function must be public. if the method protected then it will return such kind of error "Fatal error: Access type for interface method
+ * Interface all function must be public. if the method protected then it will return such kind of error "Fatal error: Access type for interface method
- * interface can support multiple inheritence
+ * Interface can support multiple inheritence

 ## Q201
 What is encapsulation